You have the right to:

 - Treat your health care provider and your Insurer’s staff with respect and dignity.

-- Let your Insurer know if you have another insurance company that should pay your medical care.
+- Let Triple-S Salud know if you have another insurance company that should pay your medical care.

 Advance Directives are your written wishes about what you want to happen, if you get too sick to be able to say.
 The written document that states your Advance Directives is called a living will.
-You can use either word: advance directive or living will.
+You can use either word: advance directive or living will on medical treatment.

 Your doctor can give you information on how to make an Advance Directive.
 If you are in the hospital, the hospital staff can also give you information on Advance Directives.
 You can also call the Senior Citizens Advocate Office at 787-721-6121.
 They have free information about Advanced Directives.